alielmorsy/NoonScrapper/Readme.md

   simple SQL insert on my products.
 - I am not aware of any websites that uses `React` or `vue`,...etc.
 For dynamic page loading which kinda make sense, Most websites depend on `Next.js`, `Remix` which render the products list on the server components
-- I couldn't upload this repository to GitHub as a public repository to avoid any potential legal issues.